kanidm/kanidm/docs/v1.0.0-rc10/developers/designs/repl_future_considerations.rst

 In this case, one can imagine B would then supply data, and when A Received B's changes, it would again supply to R. However, this can be easily avoided by adhering to the following:

-* A server can only supply to a read-only if all of the suppling server's RUV CSN MAX are contained within the destination RUV CSN MAX.
+* A server can only supply to a read-only if all of the source server's RUV CSN MAX are contained within the destination RUV CSN MAX.

 By following this, B would determine that as it does *not* have (3, A) (which is greater than the local